-Issue 09 of the Journal (Spring 2018) will be a special issue on the Material Culture of Energy guest-edited by Professor Frank Trentmann of Birkbeck University.
-The issue will include a balance of papers from academic authors and museum professionals that aims to raise issues and provoke discussion about this fascinating topic.
+Issue 09 of the Journal (Spring 2018) is a special issue on the Material Culture of Energy guest-edited by Professor Frank Trentmann of Birkbeck University.
+The issue includes a balance of papers from academic authors and museum professionals that aims to raise issues and provoke discussion about this fascinating topic.

 Invitation to contribute

 We invite scholars to submit original research, discussion or review papers relating to subjects that chime with the interests of the Science Museum Group and the wider science museum community for forthcoming issues of the Journal.
-We are now gathering content for issue 10 (Autumn 2018).
-The submission deadline is 1 April 2018 with publication in October 2018.
+We are now gathering content for issues 10 (Autumn 2018) and 11 (Spring 2019).
+The submission deadline for Issue 10 is 31 May2018 with publication in October 2018.
 Submission guidelines are provided on the ‘How to submit’ pages of the Journal.
 If you have general questions about article submission or if you would like to contribute an article, discussion or review piece please don’t hesitate to contact the editorial team at email@example.com

 Subscribe FREE to receive the Science Museum Group Journal and you will receive an e-newsletter with notification of when the next issue is available online (spring and autumn of each year) as well as occasional relevant information from the Journal and the Science Museum Group’s Research department.